airpair/python-tutorial-comprehensions/post.md

 <!--code lang=python linenums=true-->

-    def tupleGenerator(source, transform, conditional=lambda x: True):
+    def generatorExpression(source, transform, conditional=lambda x: True):
         """
-        Canonical use of a tuple generator produces values derived from elements in a source iterable for elements that obey a condition.
+        Canonical use of a generator expression produces values derived from elements in a source iterable for elements that obey a condition.
         This is useful for handling data too large to fit into memory.